-Prerequisites Honors Introduction to Chemistry, Honors Biology, and Algebra 2 or concurrent enrollment.
+Prerequisites Honors Biology, and Algebra 2 or concurrent enrollment.
 Regular Biology with instructor or department chair recommendation

 This is similar in content to Chemistry but involves more in-depth and independent study of the topics listed.
 This is a laboratory course intended for students requiring a strong science background for college or technical positions.
 Emphasis is placed upon activities involving collaboration, experimentation, and critical thinking.
 Scientific method and communication are heavily stressed.
 Analytical thinking is emphasized.